 You pump a bucket load of coins into a machine, so it, therefore, owes you a win.
 This is the single most common superstition that has us in the belief that while we play, we are actually working and at some point will receive a reward for our efforts.

 The idea that you are under surveillance at all times is true in part, but the fact is that no matter how good a run you think you’re on, if you’re not cheating then big brother has more important things to keep an eye on.
 Some players are convinced that they are being watched through the machine and that their player’s club card is known to the casino and this is why many players choose never to play this card.

 Choosing the right location

-This superstition may have a slight ring of truth to it as casinos have been known to place machines that are paying out close to the entrance so as to entice new customers in through the doors.
-This may have been true once upon a time, but with the rules that govern slot machines now pretty strict, you can’t really tell if it’s a loose machine based on its location.
+This superstition may have a slight ring of truth to it as casinos have been known to place machines that are paying out close to the entrance so as to entice new customers through the door.
+This may have been true once upon a time, but with the rules that govern slot machines pretty strict, you can’t really tell if it’s a loose machine based on its location.

 The casino is a minefield of superstitions and knock-on-wood behavior but don’t think we’re the only ones out there that avoid walking under ladders.
 People from around the world have wacky superstitions, and we humans can be a strange bunch when it comes to matters of fate and keeping lady luck on our side.